 - Post-traumatic stress

-Chris Hudson Law Group takes pride in helping dog bite victims rebuild their lives by helping them obtain the maximum compensation for such damages as:
+The Chris Hudson Law Group takes pride in helping dog bite victims rebuild their lives by helping them obtain the maximum compensation for dog bite damages such as:

 - Past and future medical bills